 I appear to be on a streak of nostalgia led cooking.
 I remember having a dish like this on a retreat in my late teens.
 Simple food, prepared well, with a lot of flavor.

-Every recipes I found online for “chicken and stuffing bake” put the chicken on the bottom, added condensed soup on top of the chicken and then piled the store bought stuffing on top of that.
+Every recipe I found online for “chicken and stuffing bake” put the chicken on the bottom, added condensed soup on top of the chicken and then piled the store bought stuffing on top of that.
 That did not match my memory or desire so I made it up as I went.
-Not bad for a first pass though I missed couple of things which I’ve corrected in the recipe.
+Not bad for a first pass though I missed a couple of things which I’ve corrected in the recipe.

 This recipe has several components so I’ve written each component in its own section with a final set of directions at the end of combining everything together.

 12-16 cups bread cubes (I used a mix of sourdough and multi-grain bread)

 2 carrots, finely diced

 4 Tbsp. unsalted butter